 Student members must certify that they are enrolled in a paralegal training program that meets the requirements of Business & Professions Code section 6450(c)(1) or (2).
 Student members do not have voting status.
 Annual dues are $25.

 Sustaining members are any persons, law firms, businesses, associations, institutions, or other entities interested in supporting the goals of CCPA.
-Sustaining members receive benefits, such as an advertisement on the CCPA web site and in NewsBrief, and the opportunity to make a presentation once a year at a membership meeting.
+Sustaining members receive benefits, such as an advertisement within the CCPA website and NewsBrief, and the opportunity to make a presentation once a year at a membership meeting.
 Sustaining members do not have voting status.
-Annual dues are $125.
-For a sustaining membership form, please click here.
+Annual dues are $130.
+For a sustaining membership form, Membership Application.

 Frequently Asked Questions